mikepk/botocore/docs/source/reference/services/servicecatalog.rst

+    Gets information about the specified request operation.

-    Retrieves a paginated list of the full details of a specific request.
-Use this operation after calling a request operation ( ProvisionProduct ,  TerminateProvisionedProduct , or  UpdateProvisionedProduct ).
+    Use this operation after calling a request operation (for example,  ProvisionProduct ,  TerminateProvisionedProduct , or  UpdateProvisionedProduct ).